 If you are pedestrian using a multi-use trail, I have one piece of advice, expect bikes to pass you.
 They might be of the silent ninja variety or over-eager bell ringers, or vocal “on your left” types.
 But there are bicycles on these trails, my friend.

 I am a bell-ringer, myself and I am always amazed by how many pedestrians look shocked when I sound my bell.

 It might seem like an obvious choice given the potential for serious injury with cars.
-But I often choose the bike lane to deal with the cars ( when I am not pulling my daughter in the trailer) because of the stress I feel with dealing with the complex soup of passing pedestrians who are passing other pedestrians and sharing the trail with cyclists that are unpredictable due to the variation of rule following styles.
+But I often choose the bike lane and deal with the cars ( when I am not pulling my daughter in the trailer) because of the stress I feel dealing with the complex soup of passing pedestrians who are trying to pass other pedestrians and sharing the trail with cyclists who can be unpredictable due to the variation of rule following styles.